Invercargill Airport: Today

 In 2005, the runway was extended to 2,210 m at a cost of NZ$5 million, As of 2012 it is the third-longest civilian runway in New Zealand, capable of handling aircraft of Boeing 737/Airbus A320, and weight restricted Boeing 777-200/787-9 type sized aircraft.

 The airport has adopted a masterplan to cater for diversions.

 The terminal apron and gates can permanently sustain aircraft to the size of Airbus A321.
 Baggage container handling equipment and airstairs were installed in 2016 after the new single level passenger terminal was opened.

 Regular types using the airport now are the Airbus A320 and ATR 72.

 The apron parking gates were refurbished in 2019 with repositioned Gates 1 and 2 given concrete hardstands allowing aircraft up to the heavier Airbus A321 to park nose in to the terminal.
 Air New Zealand aircraft are pushed back with push-back tractors.
 Gates 3, 4 and 5 are still turn in, turn out marked.
 Runway resurfacing with a fresh top of asphalt over its older sections in 2011 has helped to increase weight limits for aircraft usage.

 Commercial operators

 Air New Zealand is the major carrier operating from the airport, operating the ATR-72 type for flights to and from Christchurch, Airbus A320 to and from Auckland.
+Air New Zealand previously operated flights to Wellington, although these were terminated in January 2025 due to high operating costs and softening demand.
 Air New Zealand has a small maintenance base for servicing as up to three aircraft are stabled overnight.
 Stewart Island Flights operate inter-island services to Oban, the main settlement on Stewart Island up to three times per day.
 Also on demand for pre-booked groups.

 Mainland Air operate flights to and from Dunedin on behalf of the Southern District Health Board.
 This service is used to transfer medical staff on a daily basis and have seats when available for purchase by the general public via their web site.